RUB-NDS/PRET/README.md

 - `mibs/*` - Printer specific SNMP MIBs
 - `db/*` - database of supported models
 - `lpd/*` - Scripts for LPD fuzzing

+### Getting Started

+Given the features and various proprietary extensions in printing languages like PostScript and PJL, conducting a pentest on printers is not a trivial job.
+PRET can help to assist and verify known issues in the language.
+Once you have played around with the tool, you may wan't to perform a systematic printer security analysis.
+A good starting point is the [Printer Security Testing Cheat Sheet](http://hacking-printers.net/wiki/index.php?title=Printer_Security_Testing_Cheat_Sheet).

 **Happy Printer Hacking!**